-On this day in 1777, commander of the Continental Army George Washington, the future first president of the United States, leads his beleaguered troops into winter quarters at Valley Forge, Pennsylvania.
+On December 19, 1777, commander of the Continental Army George Washington, the future first president of the United States, leads his beleaguered troops into winter quarters at Valley Forge, Pennsylvania.

 Desperate to keep the army intact, Washington tried to stem desertion by resorting to lashings as punishment and then threatening to shoot deserters on sight.
 For those soldiers who remained with him, Washington expressed deep gratitude and awe.
 He described men marching without clothes, blankets or shoes—leaving bloody trails in the snow—who displayed “patience and obedience which in my opinion can scarce be paralel’d.”

 Meanwhile Washington faced the displeasure of Congress and rumors of plots to replace him with his typical stoicism and composure.
 On December 31, he wrote to the Marquis de Lafayette that he would continue “to observe one steady and uniform conduct, which I shall invariably pursue, while I have the honour to command, regardless of the Tongue of slander or the powers of detraction.”
 Furthermore, he told the press that if Congress could find someone better suited to lead the army that he would be more than happy to resign and return to private life at his Mount Vernon estate.

 The winter at Valley Forge might have signaled the end of the American Revolution.
 Fortunately for the Continentals, Washington did not give up.
 During this time Washington made several key additions to his officer corps, such as the Prussian General Friedrich von Steuben, who was tasked with implementing a new training regimen, and Nathanael Greene, who served as quartermaster general, relieving Washington of the duty of supply procurement.
 Washington, supported by a loyal officer corps, was now free to focus on strategies to beat the British.